Cliff Lee: 2009 World Series

-Lee opened the 2009 World Series with a matchup against his former teammate, C. C. Sabathia, who was now playing with the New York Yankees.
-He was nearly late to the game, with his taxi stuck in New York City traffic, and ended up taking the New York City Subway to Yankee Stadium, whereupon he allowed six hits and one unearned run in a 10-strikeout complete game that the Phillies won 6–1.
+Lee opened the 2009 World Series with a matchup against his former teammate, CC Sabathia, who was now playing with the New York Yankees.
+Missing the team bus, Lee was nearly late to the game, with his taxi stuck in New York City traffic, and ended up taking the New York City Subway to Yankee Stadium.
+However, Lee was unfazed and only allowed six hits and one unearned run in a 10-strikeout complete game that the Phillies won 6–1.
 His feat lowered his postseason ERA to 0.54, dropping below Mariano Rivera's 0.77 record, and Lee became the first pitcher in MLB history to strike out 10 batters while issuing no walks or earned runs in a World Series game.
 Lee took the win again in Game 5, outpitching A. J. Burnett, who lasted only two innings, but ran into struggles of his own by giving up five runs in seven innings of the Phillies' 8–6 win.
-The Phillies battled the Yankees to six games, but ultimately lost in a 7–3 rout.
+The Phillies battled the Yankees to six games, but ultimately lost Game 6 by a score of 7–3.